Have you ever sat down and figured out exactly how much money you were losing year over year? How about your sector of business as a whole?

 In Sum

 Motorcycle dealers have got to sell the thrill of a motorcycle, not a cheap piece of metal.
-In the article a reporter from Dealer News hit it on the head, "The enthusiasm for motorcycling never went away."
+In an article, a reporter from Dealer News hit it on the head, "The enthusiasm for motorcycling never went away."

-You can’t wish for 2007 to come again – you need people without baggage to sell your merchandise.
+You need people without baggage to sell your merchandise.